jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2.md

-+++
+---
+heading: Chapter 1
+title: "The Sense of Justice, Remorse, and the Consciousness of Merit"
+weight: 12
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "The Sense of Justice, Remorse, and the Consciousness of Merit" heading=  "Chapter 2 of Part 2 Section 2" description=  "Every man is more deeply interested in whatever immediately concerns himself, than in what concerns others" date=  2015-09-29 author=  "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3" linkftext=  "Chapter 3"
+description: "Every man is more deeply interested in whatever immediately concerns himself, than in what concerns others"
-+++
+---

 ## Justice requires a lowered ego